-- 1. To develop and implement educational programs designed to produce allied health practitioners and educators based upon employment demands and the availability of resources. - 2.
+- 1. To develop and implement educational programs designed to produce health practitioners and educators based upon employment demands and the availability of resources. - 2.
 To recruit students interested in careers in the health care field into programs offered in the College and to instill in students the basic principles of morality and professional ethics; to provide students with career counseling, academic advisement, and tutorial assistance designed to assist them in achieving their career goals. - 3.
 To identify and serve the needs of students whose prior disadvantage has prevented them from achieving at the level of preparation required to pursue an allied health career. - 4.
-To maintain full accreditation by appropriate agencies for all programs offered in the College. - 5.
+To maintain full accreditation by appropriate agencies for programs offered in the College. - 5.
 To recruit and maintain faculty capable of making significant contributions to the basic and applied research efforts of the institution. - 6.
 To encourage and promote the delivery of services to the community by sponsoring seminars, workshops, consultation, and the delivery of health care when appropriate.

-Admission/Retention Requirements: The College of Health Sciences offers programs in six undergraduate health related fields and four graduate fields.
-(See Graduate Catalogue for information on master's degree programs in Occupational Therapy, Public Health and Speech and Hearing Science, and the doctorate in Physical Therapy.)
-Three of the five programs require completion of a pre-professional curriculum as a prerequisite for admission to the professional/clinical level of the program.
-In addition to meeting the criteria for admission to Tennessee State University, prospective students must also apply to the specific department in accordance with departmental admissions criteria.
+Admission/Retention Requirements: The College of Health Sciences offers programs in seven undergraduate health related fields and six graduate fields.
+(See Graduate Catalogue for information on master's degree programs in Human Performance and Sport Sciences, Nursing, Occupational Therapy, Public Health and Speech and Hearing Science, and the doctorate in Physical Therapy.)
+Five of the seven undergraduate programs require completion of a pre-professional curriculum as a prerequisite for admission to the professional/clinical level of the program.
+In addition to meeting the criteria for admission to Tennessee State University, prospective students must also apply to the specific program in accordance with admissions criteria.
 Admission to a professional program is a competitive process which is a separate process from the University's admissions process.
 Completion of the prerequisites for any health sciences program does not ensure acceptance into that program.

 Admission and retention policies for each program are found under departmental headings.
-The following table provides basic program information: